Frequently Asked Questions

 Bronze Quill is open to all communications professionals, including freelancers and those working in agencies, nonprofit organizations or corporations.
 You do NOT have to be an IABC member to enter the competition or attend the awards gala, but members do receive a discount for both entry prices and event reservations.

 To take advantage of the member discount, take a moment now to join IABC, one of the most robust, full-service professional organizations in the world.
+If you join or renew during March Member Month, you’ll receive 10% off international dues plus a chance to win a standard 2020 IABC World Conference registration!

 All types of organizations – public, private, not-for-profit, government departments and marketing and advertising agencies – are eligible.
 Students of communications, marketing and advertising programs are also invited to submit award nominations in special student categories.